JCBaratault/HIP/docs/markdown/hip_porting_guide.md

 <!-- tocstop -->

-## Porting a New Cuda Project
+## Porting a New CUDA Project

 ### General Tips
-- Starting the port on a Cuda machine is often the easiest approach, since you can incrementally port pieces of the code to HIP while leaving the rest in Cuda.
-(Recall that on Cuda machines HIP is just a thin layer over Cuda, so the two code types can interoperate on nvcc platforms.)
-Also, the HIP port can be compared with the original Cuda code for function and performance.
+- Starting the port on a Cuda machine is often the easiest approach, since you can incrementally port pieces of the code to HIP while leaving the rest in CUDA.
+(Recall that on Cuda machines HIP is just a thin layer over CUDA, so the two code types can interoperate on nvcc platforms.)
+Also, the HIP port can be compared with the original CUDA code for function and performance.
-- Once the Cuda code is ported to HIP and is running on the Cuda machine, compile the HIP code using hcc on an AMD machine.
+- Once the Cuda code is ported to HIP and is running on the CUDA machine, compile the HIP code using hcc on an AMD machine.
-- HIP ports can replace Cuda versions---HIP can deliver the same performance as a native Cuda implementation, with the benefit of portability to both Nvidia and AMD architectures as well as a path to future C++ standard support.
+- HIP ports can replace CUDA versions---HIP can deliver the same performance as a native CUDA implementation, with the benefit of portability to both Nvidia and AMD architectures as well as a path to future C++ standard support.
 You can handle platform-specific features through conditional compilation or by adding them to the open-source HIP infrastructure.
 - Use **bin/hipconvertinplace.sh** to hipify all code files in the Cuda source directory.

 ### Scanning existing CUDA code to scope the porting effort